pelen171004-wq/enterprise-security-lab/threat-model/THREAT-001-network-zones.md

 ## Status
 Active

+---

 ## Scope

-This threat model covers the current Enterprise Security Lab network zones:
+This threat model covers the current Enterprise Security Lab network zones.

+### Current Zones

 - VLAN20 – USERS
 - VLAN30 – MGMT
 - VLAN60 – GUEST

-Planned future zones:
+### Planned Future Zones

 - VLAN40 – SOC
 - VLAN50 – SERVERS
 - VLAN70 – BACKUP

+These zones form the foundation of the segmented security architecture implemented in the lab.

 ---

 ## Security Objective

+The primary objective of this network design is to:

+- reduce attack surface
+- limit lateral movement
+- isolate untrusted endpoints
-The objective is to reduce attack surface, limit lateral movement, and protect the management plane from untrusted endpoints.
+- protect the management plane

+All traffic between zones is inspected and controlled by the FortiGate firewall.

+The architecture follows a **Zero Trust inspired model** where traffic must be explicitly allowed.

 ---

 ## Threat 1 – User to Management Access

 ### Description

 A compromised user endpoint attempts to reach management interfaces of security or network devices.

+Examples:

+- FortiGate management interface
+- Switch management interface

 ### Risk

-If successful, an attacker may gain access to firewall or switch management and compromise the environment.
+If successful, an attacker could gain administrative access to security infrastructure and compromise the environment.

 ### Mitigation

 - Dedicated management VLAN
-- Users → Management deny policy
+- Users → Management deny firewall policy
 - FortiGate trusted host configuration
 - Restricted management access model